Lightweight Image Inpainting by Stripe Window Transformer with Joint Attention to CNN: Methodology

 \section{Methodology}

 {\bf Overview.} The whole model of our proposed approach is shown in Fig. \ref{F2}.
-Given a masked image {$\bf I_m$}, and a binary mask {\bf M} both in 256$\times$256, we concatenate and input them to the three downsample CNN layers.
-After we downsample input image, we split the channel to global layer (i.e., CSWin transformer) and local residual in residual dense block (RRDB) \cite{wang2018esrgan} layer, where we use joint attention with different receptive fields between two layers.
+Given a masked image {$\bf I_m$} and a binary mask {\bf M} which are both in 256$\times$256, we concatenate them, and pass them through three downsampling CNN layers.
+After we downsample input image, we split the channel to global layer (i.e., SWMH transformer) and local residual in residual dense block (RRDB) \cite{wang2018esrgan} layer, where we use joint attention between the global and local layers.
 Each RDB block in RRDB has four consecutive Conv-ReLU.
-At last we concatenate the features from both channels and then go through three upsample layers to get the inpainted image ${\bf I_{out}}$.
+At last, we concatenate the features from both channels and then go through three upsample layers to get the inpainted image ${\bf I_{out}}$.